yua10/rock_paper_Scissors/week-1/front-end-development/design_101.md

 <img class="r-stretch" src="https://user-images.githubusercontent.com/25111733/192475332-9bb30d9d-a80b-4a7a-a3c2-6dc64009b7fa.png"/>

-### Notes:

-#### Point
-- **Understand** the difference between UX and UI using a real world example

-#### Narrative
-- **Provide** students with the example of Google as a real world example
-- **Show** students this image of the Google search engine
-- **Ask** students what they think is the UX element of that page
-- **Tell** students the UX element would be the text field taking some user input, which in turn instantly returns a list of links to relevant websites as well as a brief summary of each site
+- the UX element would be the text field taking some user input, which in turn instantly returns a list of links to relevant websites as well as a brief summary of each site
-- **Tell** students the UI element is the fact that the text field is centered on a white page, placed under a colorful logo of Google.
+- the UI element is the fact that the text field is centered on a white page, placed under a colorful logo of Google.
 Feel free to go more into the specifics of the hight of the text field, the shadow, the border-radius and all other CSS elements of the page

-#### Transition
-- **Inform** students that in the field, UI is considered a subset of UX, which focuses on making apps visually appealing
-- **Clarify** that UI is still important and go hand in hand with UX.
-But, you can't have UI without first having UX
-- **Signpost** it is now time to focus on UX in the digital space

 ---

 ## UX Design in the digital space

-### Notes:

-#### Point

-- **Recognise** when a UX design feature has been executed poorly

-#### Narrative

 #### UX Design in the digital space - what not to do in UX?

-- **Explain** that being able to recognize bad UX is an important skill to have that will help them develop good UX interfaces in the future
+- being able to recognize bad UX is an important skill to have that will help them develop good UX interfaces in the future
-- **Introduce** students to the game of "What is bad UX about this feature?"
+- "What is bad UX about this feature?"
-- **Ask** students what's the bad UX of the features on the following slides

-Use this following article as a guide: https://careerfoundry.com/en/blog/ux-design/10-classic-ux-design-fails/
+- Use this following article as a guide: https://careerfoundry.com/en/blog/ux-design/10-classic-ux-design-fails/

 ---

 ### Whatsapp delete message feature

 <img class="r-stretch" src="https://user-images.githubusercontent.com/25111733/192473835-673c7f77-e2a1-4b2e-af1b-f2e0ae0c3ce5.png">

-### Notes:

 **Why it’s bad UX:** Informing the recipient that the sender has deleted a message somewhat defeats the purpose of deleting it in the first place.
 In fact, this looks way more suspicious and is likely to prompt an awkward “why did you delete the message?” type of response